-All of the above testing methods allows us to improve chances of success by selecting embryos that test highest for genetic health for embryo transfer.
+All of the above testing methods allow us to improve the chances of success by selecting embryos that test the highest for genetic health for embryo transfer.
 The remaining screened embryos are then frozen for future use.

 Research has shown that once an embryo undergoes genetic testing, there is no statistical difference in pregnancy rates when comparing those who transfer one embryo or multiple embryos.
 Couples can be confident in a single embryo transfer having the same rate of success, thus decreasing the chance of multiples and high-risk pregnancy.

 - A cell biopsy from the tissue that will become the placenta is taken from an embryo for testing.